Print Grooming Cats Reading Comprehension with Third Grade Work

 2 Regular combing is a good thing for cats.
 Combing gets rid of loose or matted hair.
 This is very important to do if your cat has long hair.
 Getting rid of this hair helps to keep your house clean.
 It can also make it harder for your cat to develop hairballs.

 4 Brushing is also good for the animal.
 Brushing stimulates the skin.
 It also helps distribute oils that make the hair look healthy.
-Brushing and combing are a great time to bond with your animal.
-It is also a good time to do a quick check of your animal.
+Brushing and combing helps you to bond with your animal.
+Grooming time is also a good time to do a quick check of your animal.
 Look at their skin for signs of fleas or sores.

 For the complete story with questions: click here for printable